autogluon/autogluon/docs/tutorials/multimodal/object_detection/quick_start/detection_inference_quick_start.md

 ### Use a pretrained model
 You can download a pretrained model and construct a predictor with it.
-In this example, we use the VFNet with ResNext as backbone and Feature Pyramid Network (FPN) as neck.
+In this example, we use the YOLOv3 with MobileNet backbone.

 ```{.python .input}
 checkpoint_name = "yolov3_mobilenetv2_320_300e_coco"